 A lot of effort goes into closing a sale, but signing a contract isn’t the end.
-In fact, it’s just beginning.
-It’s what happens after the sale that determines what kind of experience your customer will have.
-This experience will determine whether they will stay your customer for the long-term.
+It’s just beginning.
+What happens after the sale determines what kind of experience your customer will have.
+This experience will determine whether they will stay your customer long-term.
 A smooth customer onboarding handoff from the sales team to the onboarding team is your best chance to make a good first impression.
 To set the stage and pull it off, you need protocols that put your clients first and help you meet their needs.

-Here are five onboarding do’s and don’ts that will help you perfect the post-sale customer onboarding handoff.
+Here are five onboarding do’s and don’ts to help you perfect the post-sale customer onboarding handoff.

 Too often, new customers wait in limbo between the end of the sales process and the beginning of the onboarding process.
-The sales rep has moved on, but days or even weeks go by before someone from the implementation team gets in touch with the client.
-If the team being onboarded had little to do with purchasing your product or service, they may be unsure of what it is and why you’re contacting them.
+The sales rep has moved on, but days or weeks go by before someone from the implementation team contacts the client.
+If the team being onboarded had little to do with purchasing your product or service, they might be unsure what it is and why you’re contacting them.

 This communication black hole, as we like to call it, doesn’t mean that your onboarding team is just sitting idly by.
-In fact, you might be hard at work on internal processes like setting up a new project, coordinating with the sales team, and holding internal kickoff calls.
+You might be hard at work on internal processes like setting up a new project, coordinating with the sales team, and holding internal kickoff calls.

 However, if you don’t communicate any of that to your client, they’ll think you just forgot about them.
-When you do finally get in touch, things will already have started off on the wrong foot.
+When you finally get in touch, things will start off on the wrong foot.

-The solution is to have a plan laid out for your communication from the very beginning of your project.
-For example, if you integrate your sales CRM (like HubSpot or Salesforce) to your client onboarding solution, you can automatically send a welcome email to your new customer once the deal closes.
+The solution is to plan your communication from the beginning of your project.
+For example, suppose you integrate your sales CRM (like HubSpot or Salesforce) into your client onboarding solution.
+In that case, you can automatically send a welcome email to your new customer once the deal closes.
 This should include an overview of what to expect and contact information for the implementation manager.